fmtlib/fmt/doc/index.rst

 Portability
 -----------

-C++ Format is highly portable.
+The library is highly portable.
 Here is an incomplete list of operating systems and compilers where it has been tested and known to work:

 * 64-bit (amd64) GNU/Linux with GCC 4.4.3, `4.6.3 <https://travis-ci.org/cppformat/cppformat>`_,